Minimum Payment Credit Card Trap Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Paying minimum on the $5,000 balance at 22% APR with 2% minimums costs 80 yr 8 mo in total interest.
+Paying minimum on a $5,000 balance at 22% APR with 2% minimums takes 80 yr 8 mo to clear at the simulated minimum-payment schedule.

 Inputs